Conducting a Whisky Tasting

 Discuss what you smell and taste.
 It will help you discover more aromas and flavors, and it will make you a better taster.
-What did you like about the whiskey?
+What did you like about the whisky?
 What turned you off?
 Why?
 If you think you might forget some of what you learned (and you probably will), take notes.
-Keep a whiskey diary.
+Keep a whisky diary.

 Have a designated driver

 Don’t drink and drive!
 Bring a friend or spouse as your driver, or take public transportation.